realSina/azingame-samp/README.md

 ### **Skin Shop**
 - **Skin Customization**: Visit the **Skin Shop** to purchase a variety of **skins** to further customize your character's look.

+### **Bank Heist System**
+- **Bank Robbery**: Plan and execute **bank robberies** with other players.
+The heists can be done solo or in groups, and successful robberies result in massive payouts!
+But beware: the police will be after you, and the stakes are high.
+Be prepared for intense action and strategy.

 ### **Additional Features**
 - **Vehicle Purchases**: Buy, sell, and upgrade a wide range of **vehicles** to cruise around the game world in style.
 - **Factions & Jobs**: Join various **factions**, take on exciting **jobs**, or even engage in **bank heists**.
 There's always something to do in the vast world of Azin Game!